dhvcc/cookiecutter-django/docs/project-generation-options.rst

 use_drf:
     Indicates whether the project should be configured to use `Django Rest Framework`_.

+use_ui:
+    Indicates wthether the project should have a UI outside of django admin

+use_allauth:
+    Indicates whether the project should use allauth

 frontend_pipeline:
     Select a pipeline to compile and optimise frontend assets (JS, CSS, ...):